vkayy/vkdb/README.md

   .clear();
 ```

-moreover, you could play around with the vq repl by running `vkdb::Database::runPrompt()` or `vkdb::VQ::runPrompt()`! doing the the former allows you to operate on the specific database you call from, whilst the latter means you operate on a default interpreter database. the default repls are honestly purely for experimental purposes—there's not much to gain besides having a vq playground.
+moreover, you could play around with the vq repl by running `vkdb::Database::runPrompt()` or `vkdb::VQ::runPrompt()`. the former operates on the database you call from, whilst the latter operates on a reserved database called `interpreter_default`.

+the default repls are honestly purely for experimental purposes—there's not much to gain besides having a vq playground.

 ```cpp
 #include <vkdb/vq.h>